 Instructions

-**Equipment:** A standard 12-cup muffin tin; a mixing bowl; a whisk; a measuring cup; nonstick spray or butter; optional silicone liners.
+Equipment: A standard 12-cup muffin tin, mixing bowl, whisk, measuring cup, nonstick spray or butter, and optional silicone liners.

 2) Prepare and cool runny fillings.
-For onions, mushrooms, bell peppers, zucchini, and spinach, sauté briefly in a skillet until moisture has evaporated.
-Allow them to sit for a few minutes.
-(Hot fillings can begin to cook the eggs in the bowl, resulting in odd little scrambled bits before baking.)
+Sauté onions, mushrooms, bell peppers, zucchini, and spinach in a skillet until moisture has evaporated.
+Allow them to stay seated for a couple more minutes.
+Placing hot fillings into the bowl may begin to cook the eggs, causing strange bits of scrambled egg to form before the mixture is baked.

-3) Smoothen the base.
-Whisk in a separate bowl 6 large eggs, 1/4 cup of heavy cream, 1/2 teaspoon of kosher salt, and 1/4 teaspoon of black pepper.
-You can add seasonings like 1/4 teaspoon smoked paprika and 1/4 teaspoon garlic powder.
-Whisk for 20 to 30 seconds or until the mixture is uniform and slightly frothy.
+3) Prepare the base.
+In a different bowl, combine 6 large eggs, 1/4 cup of heavy cream, and 1/2 tsp each of kosher salt and black pepper.
+You can add other spices, like 1/4 teaspoon smoked paprika and 1/4 teaspoon garlic powder .
+Whisk the eggs for about 20 to 30 seconds until the mixture is uniform and slightly frothy.

 4) Construct the cups strategically.
-First, distribute your toppings among the muffin cups (roughly 1 to 1 1/2 tablespoons per cup).
-Then add cheese (a pinch for each cup).
-Pour the egg mixture over the tops, making sure each one is filled to about 3/4 full.
-If done at a higher level, their puffing and possible spilling could be mildly entertaining for one minute.
+First, divide the toppings into the muffin cups, about 1 to 1 1/2 tablespoon(s) per cup.
+Then, add in cheese (a small pinch for each cup).
+Pour the egg mixture on top, filling each to 3/4 full.
+If done at a higher level, the puffing and potential spilling may be mildly entertaining for about a minute.

 6) Cool, then remove.
 Allow the egg muffin cups to cool in the tin for 5 minutes.
-If necessary, run a thin knife along the edges, then lift them out.
-Taking a short break helps you avoid a stuck-on mess, and allows you to focus on a clean removal instead.
+If necessary, slide a thin knife along the edges and then remove them.
+Put some distance from the mess and think about better ways to clean it up.

 - Bacon Cheddar Chive: Cooked chopped bacon, sharp cheddar, chives, a pinch of smoked paprika.